JarnoRalli/conan-example/README.md

 # conan-opencv-example
-Example of using Conan to link against OpenCV
+Example of using Conan to link against OpenCV and some other 3rd party libraries